 It should be noted that, even on Infisical Cloud, it is physically impossible for employees of Infisical to view the values of secrets if users have not explicitly granted Infisical access to their project (i.e. opted out of zero-knowledge).

-Please email [email protected] if you have any specific inquiries about employee data access policies.
+Please email [email protected] if you have any specific inquiries about employee data and security policies.

 Get in touch